 - Public libraries and museums

-Library science and information technology are continually changing, and professional librarians need to keep up with these changes.
-Many workshops and online classes that provide continuing education for librarians are available, typically through colleges and universities, state libraries and professional organizations, such as the American Library Association.
+Library science and information technology are constantly changing, and many professional librarians seek to keep up with advances in the field.
+Continuing educational opportunities in the form of workshops and online classes are typically offered through colleges and universities, state libraries, or professional organizations, such as the American Library Association.